Kount/kount.github.io/_docs/data-collector.md

 ---
 title: Device Data Collector
-subtitle: The Kount Data Collector is designed to run in the background while a webpage loads in a client browser, or while in a mobile application (iOS or Android, see link below for mobile SDKs).
+subtitle: The Kount Device Data Collector is designed to run in the background while a webpage loads in a client browser, or while in a mobile application (iOS or Android, see link below for mobile SDKs).
 tags: [setup, data collector, device, ris, web, featured]
 ---
 ## Web Browser Flow Diagram